tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 installed in your system's Python.
 It is a very useful package, but it is not part of Python's standard library.
 Because it is a very useful package and you want to parse YMAL files you start using it in your code.
-You run your tests, **of course you are writing test to test your code as you go along**, and they all pass.
-You feel happy and send the package to a friend, who by the way has not yet installed the ``PyYAML`` package.
-The first thing that your friend is going to see is an ``ImportError``.
+You run your tests, *of course you are writing tests as you go along*, and they all pass.
+You feel happy and send the package to a friend, who has not yet installed the ``PyYAML`` package.
+The first thing that your friend sees is an ``ImportError``.

 The correct way to deal with this situation would be to add ``pyyaml`` as a requirement in your ``setup.py`` file.
 For more details see the "Specifying